awsdocs/amazon-athena-user-guide/doc_source/msck-repair-table.md

 ### Allow glue:BatchCreatePartition in the IAM policy<a name="msck-repair-table-troubleshooting-allow-gluebatchcreatepartition-in-the-IAM-policy"></a>

 Review the IAM policies attached to the user or role that you're using to run `MSCK REPAIR TABLE`\.
 When you [use the AWS Glue Data Catalog with Athena](glue-athena.md), the IAM policy must allow the `glue:BatchCreatePartition` action\.
-For an example of an IAM policy that allows the `glue:BatchCreatePartition` action, see [AmazonAthenaFullAccess Managed Policy](amazonathenafullaccess-managed-policy.md)\.
+For an example of an IAM policy that allows the `glue:BatchCreatePartition` action, see [AWS managed policy: AmazonAthenaFullAccess](managed-policies.md#amazonathenafullaccess-managed-policy)\.

 ### Change the Amazon S3 path to lower case<a name="msck-repair-table-troubleshooting-change-the-amazon-s3-path-to-flat-case"></a>